 Over the past few years, training opportunities in culturally aware mentorship have been developed and evaluated, but the trainings are not widely available, and/or are expensive.
 Therefore, we, representing the community of plant scientists through the ROOT & SHOOT research coordination network, are developing a cohort-based training program that we will own, facilitate, and provide at no charge to those who want to participate (see https://rootandshoot.org/mentoring-working-group/).

-We anticipate recruiting the first cohort later this year and starting the training in late September.
+We anticipate recruiting the beta testers later this year and opening up the training to others in early 2025.
 Stay tuned for more information.

 0 Comments